-Elected by the Board of Directors for a one year term
+Elected by the Board of Directors for a term defined by contract

 The Executive Administrator (EA) is an ex-officio member of the Board.
 He or she may attend any or all ASP Board or committee meetings.
 The ED functions as an independent contractor.